 37.11.2 Dynamic Unavailability Operation (DUO) mode

-A non-AP STA that has dot11DUOOptionImplemented equal to 1 supports dynamic unavailability operation (DUO), is called a DUO non-AP STA and shall set the DUO Supported field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
-An AP STA that has dot11DUOOptionImplemented equal to 1 supports dynamic unavailability operation (DUO), is called a DUO Supporting AP and shall set the DUO Supported field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
+A non-AP STA that has dot11DUOOptionImplemented equal to true [#2590] supports dynamic unavailability operation (DUO), is called a DUO non-AP STA and shall set the DUO Support field [#637] of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
+An AP [#2589] that has [#3426]dot11DUOAssistingOptionImplemented equal to true [#2590] supports dynamic unavailability operation (DUO), is called a DUO assisting [#3690] AP and shall set the DUO Support field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.

-To enable DUO mode with its associated DUO Supporting AP:

-— the DUO non-AP STA shall transmit to the AP an TBD Request frame (TBD) with the DUO Mode subfield in the frame set to 1

-—The AP shall transmit an TBD Response frame, after the AP is ready to serve the non-AP STA in DUO operation, as a response to the received TBD Request frame, to the non-AP STA.

-It is TBD whether the AP can reject the request to enable the DUO mode at the STA side and the enablement procedure is TBD.
+[#2592 – all changes in the paragraph, except the ones that are tagged]To enable DUO mode with its associated DUO assisting [#3690] AP,the DUO non-AP MLD shall notify its associated AP MLD that it is enabling DUO for a non-AP STA on an enabled link by transmiting to the AP MLD a Link Reconfiguration Request frame with the DUO Mode subfield in the frame set to 1 for the corresponding enabled link.
+The AP MLD shall accept the request and shall transmit to the non-AP MLD a Link Reconfiguration Notify frame that does not contain a Reconfiguration Multi-Link element and that has the Dialog Token field set to the the value of the Dialog Token field from the corresponding Link Reconfiguration Request frame, [#3065] after the affiliated AP is ready to serve the non-AP STA in DUO mode [#3064].

+[#2491, #2492, #2593, #3716, #3764]
-To disable DUO mode with its associated DUO Supporting AP:

-— the DUO non-AP STA shall transmit a TBD Request frame with the DUO Mode subfield in the frame set to 0 to the AP.

-— the associated AP shall transmit a TBD Response frame, after the AP is no longer serving the non-AP STA in the DUO mode, as a response to the received TBD Request frame, to the non-AP STA.
+[#2592 – all changes in the paragraph, except the ones that are tagged] To disable DUO mode of a non-AP STA affiliated with a non-AP MLD [#3690] the DUO non-AP MLD shall transmit to its associated AP MLD a Link Reconfiguration Request frame with the DUO Mode subfield in the frame set to 0 for the corresponding enabled link.The associated AP MLD shall accept the request and shall transmit to the non-AP MLD a Link Reconfiguration Notify frame[#3064] that does not contain a Reconfiguration Multi-Link element and that has the Dialog Token field set to the the value of the Dialog Token field from the corresponding Link Reconfiguration Request frame, after the AP is no longer serving the non-AP STA in the DUO mode, as a response to the received TBD Request frame, to the non-AP STA.

-The disablement procedure is TBD.
+[#2491, #2596]

-When a DUO non-AP STA is operating in the DUO mode, then:
+When a DUO non-AP STA is operating in the DUO mode with a DUO assisting AP [#3066], then:

-The associated AP that initiates frame exchanges that are neither group addressed Data nor group addressed Management frames with the non-AP STA shall begin the frame exchanges by transmitting an initial Control frame (ICF) allowed for DUO mode to the non-AP STA.
+The [#3066]AP that initiates frame exchanges [#2229]with the non-AP STA that consists of neither [#3067] group addressed Data nor group addressed Management frames with the non-AP STA shall initiate the frame exchanges by transmitting to the non-AP STA [#2597] an initial Control frame (ICF) [#2597] which is either[#3694]:

-The ICF allowed for DUO shall be a BSRP Trigger frame that has either:

-A User Info field with the AID12 field set to the AID of the STA, and with the GI And HE/EHT/UHR-LTF Type field set to 3 to solicit a non-HT (Duplicate) PPDU
+[#3694] An individually addressed BSRP NTB Trigger frame that includes a User Info field with the AID12 field set to the AID of the STA, and has the GI And HE/EHT/UHR-LTF Type field, in the Common Info field, set to 3 to solicit a non-HT PPDU or a non-HT duplicate PPDU

-A User Info field with the AID12 field set to the AID of the STA, and with the GI And HE/EHT/UHR-LTF Type field not set to 3 to solicit a TB PPDU
+[#3694] An individual or group addressed BSRP Trigger frame, that includes a User Info field with the AID12 field set to the AID of the STA, and that has the GI And HE/EHT/UHR-LTF Type field, in the Common Info field, set to a value other than [#887] 3 to solicit a TB PPDU